Domain Name Dispute Attorney: Everything You Need to Know

 - If the domain name is either identical or so similar to a trademark or service mark it causes confusion.

 - The domain name owner has no rights or legitimate interests related to the domain name.

 - The domain name is being used in bad faith and was registered.

 In general, arbitration with ICANN is considerably cheaper than ending up in federal litigation.
 They are also significantly faster to resolve, with some cases taking as few as 60 days.

 If a trademark is unregistered, it may be seen as a common law trademark.
 In this situation, you can use the common law trademark status to submit arbitration complaints to ICANN or federal ACPA.
 This type of case is common if a domain has been registered and it includes your business name or product name.
 If it can be proven there is unfair competition, you have a solid case for winning the arbitration.

 Internationally, the policy to resolve disputes of domain names is referred to as the Uniform Domain-Name Dispute-Resolution Policy (UDRP).
 Under UDRP, financial claims may not be made but will be faster than litigation that comes with a federal court lawsuit, which can be seen as a financial bonus.
 This arbitration process, while not offering monetary damages, may result in the domain name being transferred to the rightful owner.

 If you need help with obtaining a domain name dispute attorney, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.